-The role of a firefighter is not an easy one!
+The job of a firefighter is not an easy one!

-Because firefighters put their lives at risk every time, they respond to emergency calls to save a life, property, and the environment.
+Because firefighters put their lives at risk every time, they respond to emergency calls to save lives, property, and the environment.

 So, how much does a firefighter make?

 Well, the salary packages for firefighters vary depending on various factors that define the expertise and efficiency of the professionals in the said field.